 How to Increase fuel economy and miles per gallon posts are a dime a dozen these days.
 Some offer radical ideas that turn into heated discussions about science and perpetual motion.
-Then there is the fluff article with little useful information that doesn't help at all.
-I'm hoping that this page will be neither of those and connect you to other articles I wrote on the subject at the bottom.
+Then there's the fluff article with very little useful information.
+I'm hoping this page will be neither of those and connect you to other articles I've written on the subject at the bottom.

-This is an introduction page, an overview of how to increase your fuel economy.
-Or at least get the maximum miles per gallon that your car will allow.
-At the bottom will be more in-depth articles on this subject.
-I'm sure you've heard some of these topics covered before.
+Never forget what is possible on this roller coaster ride.
+Anyone remember near 5 dollars a gallon in the U.S. in 2008?
+Let’s do something about it with at least getting the maximum MPG our cars allow.
+At the bottom are in-depth articles on this subject.
+I'm sure you've heard some of these topics before.
 The important part is to take action and stick with it.
-Increasing fuel economy is like going on a diet.
-It's not fun and it only works if you stick to the plan.
+Maximizing fuel economy is like going on a diet.
+It's not fun and it only works if you stick to it.

 Forcing my self to crawl around for a tank full I did see an improvement of about 2 mpg.
-This is not bad and for sure a step in the right direction.
-Coupled with other things you may not be doing it could be huge.
-This is why I think it's worth learning about the fuel economy of automobiles.
-The more you know about the subject the better the chances of increasing average economy going forward.
+This isn't bad and a step in the right direction.
+Coupled with other efforts it could be huge.
+This is why I think it's worth learning about fuel economy.
+Knowing more about the subject increases the chances of improving average numbers going forward.

 The most common mistake by new and experienced drivers alike is the acceleration procedure.
 Discipline and consistency are so important to increase fuel economy.

-When the light turns green nailing the accelerator on your car or truck, and getting that rush as you're pushed back in the driver's seat is a lot of fun, but it's also expensive.
-You should be aware of what this does to your overall average gas mileage.
-Quick starts cause the engine to literally suck down the petroleum in large amounts, rather than taking fuel in a smooth civilized manner.
+When the light turns green nailing the accelerator and getting that rush as you're pushed back in the driver's seat is a lot of fun but expensive.
+Be aware of what this does to your overall average gas mileage.
+Quick starts cause the engine to literally suck down fuel in large amounts instead of taking it in smooth and civilized like.

 Saying you will no longer smash the gas pedal to the floor and holding to that promise are two different things.
-For me knowing what my real time fuel economy is while driving helps me keep on track.
-My car has instant miles per gallon function that I display on my driver information center at all times.
+For me knowing what my real time fuel economy is while driving helps keep me on track.
+I have an instant MPG function that I display on the information center.

 an instant reading of over 50 miles per gallon (very motivating).
 When I

-mpg they have devices like the ECO Meter and the PLX that can display on multiple devices
+mpg get a device like the ECO Meter or the PLX that can display on IOS or android phones.

 Keeping your highway speed at 55 mph can increase fuel economy as much as 25% compared to 75 mph.
 Keep in mind that over 50% of the energy required to move a vehicle down the road is spent overcoming aerodynamic drag.